bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 ### Transiting from paper kitchen receipts to Kitchen Display Systems (KDS)

 While many establishments still rely on old-fashioned paper methods, KDS offers a more efficient, modern solution.
-It streamlines order management, reducing mistakes and speeding up service.
-Orders can be tracked and modified in real-time, improving communication between the kitchen and front-of-house staff.
-This shift not only cuts down on paper waste but also enhances overall workflow and accuracy in busy kitchens.
+It streamlines order management, reducing mistakes and speeding up service. **Orders can be tracked and modified in real-time, improving communication between the kitchen and front-of-house staff.** This shift not only cuts down on paper waste but also enhances overall workflow and accuracy in busy kitchens, optimizing food delivery time.

 ### Managing all orders in one system and on a single device